chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 ## General Requirements

 * **AnnData** - The canonical data format for the cellxgene Data Portal is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.7 of the anndata library.
 Part of the rationale for selecting this format is to allow cellxgene to access both the data and metadata within a single file.
-The schema requirements and definitions for the AnnData `X`, `uns`, `obs`, and `obsm` attributes are described below.
+The schema requirements and definitions for the AnnData `X`, `obs`, `var`, `obsm`, and `uns` attributes are described below.

 * **Organisms**.
 Data MUST be either Human or Mouse data.
 No other organisms are accepted by the cellxgene Data Portal.